NaoChie/MEset/README.md

 ## Features

 - Date and time alarm scheduler
-- Random activity generator from preset list of "mindful, distraction-free, productive" activities
+- Random activity generator from preset list of "mindful, distraction-free, productive" activities (can add or delete activities)
 - Countdown for 15 minute breaks that are conducted once alarm is set off

 ## Getting Started